reside-ic/reside-ic.github.io/content/blog/deferring-errors.md

 }
 ```

-So when an error of `deferrable_error` occurs, `withCallingHandlers` invokes the handler which collects the error up for later, then involkes the restart (registered by the error itself) which does nothing but _somehow_ signals that we can continue.
+So when an error of `deferrable_error` occurs, `withCallingHandlers` invokes the handler which collects the error up for later, then invokes the restart (registered by the error itself) which does nothing but _somehow_ signals that we can continue.

 So, `defer_errors` is a function that will accept a code block as its argument, and will accumulate errors into an internal list, throwing if at least one error was observed.
 An ordinary error will throw straight away.